 No cooling-off period

 You cannot withdraw a PhD that has been submitted for adjudication.

 You will normally receive a message regarding the composition of the adjudication committee within four weeks of submission.

 What do I do while I am waiting for the adjudication?

 - Prepare your thesis manuscript for printing, including a list of possible errata

-- Prepare the personal details form and press release, see Practical preparations before public defense and printing
+- See Practical preparations before public defense and printing

 - Ensure that all information in StudentWeb is correct (in Norwegian)